Saleh-alhourani/Automation/README.md

 ### ConfigVPS.sh
-will install the basic security tools that you may find it useful in Web application Pentesting and API Pentesting this script will  do the folloing :
+will install the basic security tools that you may find it useful in Web application Pentesting and API Pentesting this script will  do the following :
   - apt update && apt upgrade && apt dist-upgrade
-  - Make 3 directories in /opt:
+  - Make 3 directories in /opt as following:
-    - /opt/tools :    install tools that doesn't existed in apt or snap
+    - /opt/tools :    contains tools that doesn't existed in apt or snap.
-    - /opt/wordlist : install wordlist directory brute-fourcing , subdomain enum ...
+    - /opt/wordlist : contains wordlist for directory brute-forcing, subdomain enum...
-    - /opt/lab :      here all the traning labs will be installed
+    - /opt/lab :      contains all the traning labs.
   - install important tools :
     - python3-pip unzip  apache2 firefox curl git whois  docker.io docker-compose go
   - install security tools :